Staff Guidance for Conducting Shareholder Meetings in Light of COVID-19 Concerns

 - takes all reasonable steps necessary to inform other intermediaries in the proxy process (such as any proxy service provider) and other relevant market participants (such as the appropriate national securities exchanges) of such change.

 We expect issuers to take these actions promptly after making a decision to change the date, time, or location of the meeting and sufficiently in advance of the meeting so the market is alerted to the change in a timely manner.
-To the extent that issuers have not yet mailed and filed their definitive proxy materials, they should consider whether to include disclosures regarding the possibility that the date, time, or location of the annual meeting will change due to COVID-19.
+To the extent that issuers have not yet mailed and filed their definitive proxy materials, they should consider whether to include disclosures regarding the possibility that the date, time, or location of the meeting will change due to COVID-19.
 Such determination should be made based on each issuer’s particular facts and circumstances and the reasonable likelihood of such a change.

 “Virtual” Shareholder Meetings